Jeff Steinberg MD Logo

 Learning and memory are important components of cognitive function that are often assessed through neuropsychological testing.
 One way to do this is to look for evidence of dysfunction in areas that are likely to be involved in maintaining and retrieving memories.
 One common way to assess learning and memory is through the learning and memory portion of neuropsychological testing.

 This includes tests that measure short- and long-term memory and recognition and recall.
 For example, the Rey Auditory Verbal Learning Test (RAVLT) is a widely used test to assess short-term memory in children and adults.
 The Backward Visual Retention Test (BVRT) is a commonly used test to assess long-term memory in children and young adults.
-A number of other tests are also used to examine memory in the elderly, including the Mini-Mental State Examination, the Alzheimer’s Disease Assessment Scale, and the Clinical Dementia Rating.
+Several other tests are also used to examine memory in the elderly, including the Mini-Mental State Examination, the Alzheimer’s Disease Assessment Scale, and the Clinical Dementia Rating.

 How is Attention-Deficit Hyperactivity Disorder diagnosed?

-Diagnosing ADHD by a NeurologistFirst, clinical neurology must determine if the patient has an actual condition called ADHD.
+First, clinical neurology must determine if the patient has an actual condition called ADHD.
 If not, the doctor may use diagnostic criteria to identify the patient’s condition.
 The diagnostic criteria for Attention-deficit hyperactivity disorder are based on the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), which is the official classification and diagnostic guide for psychiatry and behavioral sciences.

 While the above list of factors that may contribute to the development of symptoms in children with Attention-deficit hyperactivity disorder is certainly not meant to be exhaustive, it should give readers an idea of what may be considered.
 As there is no one test to diagnose the condition, clinical neurology may use a combination of the following items to make the diagnosis.